 Under the terms of the U.S. Distribution Agreement, Capricor will be responsible for the conduct of the HOPE-3 trial as well as the manufacturing of CAP-1002.
 Nippon Shinyaku will be responsible for the distribution of CAP-1002 in the United States.
-Pursuant to the U.S. Distribution Agreement, Capricor has the obligation to sell commercial product to Nippon Shinyaku, subject to regulatory approval, and in addition Capricor will have the right to receive a meaningful, double-digit share of product revenue and additional development and sales-based milestone payments, if achieved.
+Pursuant to the U.S. Distribution Agreement, Capricor has the obligation to sell commercial product to Nippon Shinyaku, subject to regulatory approval, and in addition Capricor will have the right to receive a meaningful double-digit share of product revenue and additional development and sales-based milestone payments, if achieved.
 In the first quarter of 2022, Capricor received an upfront payment of \$30.0 million.
 Pursuant to the terms of the U.S. Distribution Agreement, there are potential additional sales and development milestone payments of up to \$705.0 million.

 The Company has evaluated the U.S. Distribution Agreement in accordance with ASU 606, Revenue for Contracts from Customers.
 At the inception, the Company identified one distinct performance obligation.
-The Company determined that the performance obligation is the conduct of the HOPE-3, Phase III clinical study.
+The Company determined that the performance obligation is the conduct of the HOPE-3, Phase 3 clinical trial.

 The Company determined the initial transaction price totaled \$30.0 million, which was the upfront payment fee.
 The Company has excluded any future milestone or shared revenue payments from this transaction price to date based on probability.
 The Company has allocated the total \$30.0 million initial transaction price to its one distinct performance obligation.
-Revenue will be recognized using a proportional performance method in relation to the completion of the HOPE-3 clinical study to determine the extent of progress towards completion.
+Revenue will be recognized using a proportional performance method in relation to the completion of the HOPE-3 clinical trial to determine the extent of progress towards completion.
 Under this method, the transaction price is recognized over the contract's entire performance period using a cost percentage per patient visit relative to the total estimated cost of patient visits.
-For the three months ended March 31, 2023, the Company recognized approximately \$3.0 million as revenue.
-In relation to the U.S. Distribution Agreement, as of March 31, 2023, the Company recorded approximately \$19.0 million as current deferred revenue and approximately \$5.4 million as deferred revenue, net of current portion, on the Company's condensed consolidated balance sheets.
+For the three months ended June 30, 2023, the Company recognized approximately \$3.9 million as revenue.
+For the six months ended June 30, 2023, the Company recognized approximately \$6.9 million as revenue.
+In relation to the U.S. Distribution Agreement, as of June 30, 2023, the Company recorded approximately \$17.3 million as current deferred revenue and approximately \$3.2 million as deferred revenue, net of current portion, on the Company's condensed consolidated balance sheets.